yosiyoshi/InfoJogja/README.md

 If modify the URL on where timetable data is, also can collect information about other stations (e.g. Jakarta etc).

+2, tokobaikjogja.py

+Fetch Google search result and return the best 10 common words.

+Defaultly, the search word is "toko baik jogja".

 /English Description